b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

 ## Where does the money go?
 Good question.
-We don’t have access to their financial documents, but we can point to public records of what the church owns.
+We don’t have access to the church's financial documents, but we can point to public records of what they own.

 Do we have access to the church’s 990 non-profit forms?
 Do we have access to complete independently audited financial documents? ...
 Why not?
 Moreover, why are they requesting that I give them money?